eBook Cause an Effect: A Practical Guide to Designing Science Presentations that Engage and Inspire

 If you feel a little lost, or if you don’t have the time to find out how your presentation can be improved, why don’t you let us do that for you?
 For a fixed fee of €50 plus €2 per slide, we run a diagnostic check.

-We also do makeovers for entire science presentations.
-If you send us your presentation, we can give it a fresh look and feel based on all the best practices that we talk about in the book.
+We also do makeovers for entire presentations.
+If you send us your science presentation, then we can give it a fresh look and feel based on all the best practices that we talk about in the book.
 Of course we will keep the nuance and validity of your topic intact, and we will talk to you about your story line, goals and make sure you are comfortable with any change.

 Start making your presentations better!

 We wrote the title with the word ‘slides’.
 Yes, slides.
 Because let’s get one thing clear first; the fact that we dislike so many presentations is not because presentations or slides are bad.
-What’s o [...]
+What’s often [...]